 Mr. Friedman also has built upon the firm’s longstanding commitment to diversity and inclusion.
 In 2011, the firm received the NAACP Legal Defense and Educational Fund’s first-ever Law Firm of the Year Award, for our commitment to public service and diversity; and in 2012, Mr. Friedman received a “Diversity & Inclusion Champion Award” from the New York City Bar Association in recognition of his commitment to diversity at Skadden.

-Mr. Friedman is a dedicated board member of a number of organizations, including the Legal Aid Society, Volunteer Lawyers for the Arts, the Phoenix House Foundation, the University of Pennsylvania Law School and the Leadership Council on Legal Diversity.
+Mr. Friedman is a dedicated board member of a number of organizations, including the Legal Aid Society, Volunteer Lawyers for the Arts, the University of Pennsylvania Law School and the Leadership Council on Legal Diversity.
 He also chairs the board of trustees of the Skadden Fellowship Foundation.
 In addition to supporting the firm’s extensive pro bono efforts, Mr. Friedman is one of three law firm leaders serving on the executive committee for the Court Square Law Project, a unique partnership between law firms, the New York City Bar Association and the City University of New York Law School to deliver legal services to people of moderate means who do not qualify for pro bono representation.

 Prior to becoming Executive Partner, he was involved in a number of significant M&A and corporate finance transactions, advising clients such as Citigroup Inc., Nasdaq, Inc., Deutsche Bank AG, the New York Mercantile Exchange and Mars, Incorporated, among others.
 Mr. Friedman has been recognized by Chambers USA: America’s Leading Lawyers for Business, The Best Lawyers in America and the Directorship 100.